mhenke/cfwheels-training/05-authentication.md

 </cffunction>
 ```

-You can add other functions to `/controllers/Controller.cfc` and make them globally available in all your controllers like we did for `checkLogin`.
+You can add other functions to '/controllers/Controller.cfc' and make them globally available in all your controllers like we did for 'checkLogin`.

 Then we define an action to check if the person is logged in.
 If not, we redirect to the login page.
 If true this filter create a  variable called LoggedInUser and then allow the requested action to be rendered.

-The first thing we need to do is sprinkle `checkLogin` on most of our controllers:
+The first thing we need to do is sprinkle 'checkLogin' on most of our controllers:

-- In `tags.cfc` , we don’t have any actions that need to be protected.
+- In 'tags.cfc' , we don’t have any actions that need to be protected.
-- In `comments.cfc` , we never implemented `index` and `delete`, but just in case we do lets allow unauthenticated users to only access
+- In 'comments.cfc' , we never implemented 'index' and 'delete`, but just in case we do lets allow unauthenticated users to only access
-- In `Articles.cfc` authentication should be required for `new`, `create` , `edit` , `update` and `delete`.
-Figure out how to write the before filter using either `only` or `except`
+- In 'Articles.cfc' authentication should be required for 'new`, 'create' , 'edit' , 'update' and 'delete`.
+Figure out how to write the before filter using either 'only' or 'except`

 Did you know how?
 If not here is the code to add the filters.
-In the `/controllers/Comments.cfc`:
+In the '/controllers/Comments.cfc`:

 ```cfm
 <cffunction name="init">